 There is something weirdly satisfying and refreshing about sports drinks—especially after a run, on a hot day, and when you’re dehydrated or...maybe a little hungover (to be honest, I’m pretty sure that was the start of our obsession).
 That’s because they’re designed to replenish not just the water you’re missing but also the minerals known as electrolytes—sodium, chloride, potassium, calcium, and magnesium—that are essential for nerve and muscle function.

 Problem is, when you down a sports drink, you’re not just getting electrolytes.
-You’re getting artificial colors and flavors, sweeteners, and other harmful ingredients.
+You’re getting artificial colors, flavors, and sweeteners.
+So skip the dyes and weird flavors and make your own homemade electrolyte and energy drinks!

 What You’ll Need

-- Mason jar or BPA-free reusable water bottle (with lid) that can hold at least 22 oz
+- Mason jar or BPA-free reusable bottle (with lid) that can hold at least 22 oz

 - Water